biodataprog/GEN220_2020/docs/UNIX/01_Tools.md

 $ srun --nodes 1 --ntasks 2 --mem 8gb --time 8:00:00 --pty bash -l
 ```

-now you can type this in on the cmdline:
+You can type this in on the cmdline (also click [here](https://www.uniprot.org/uniprot/Q5T6X5.fasta) to see what you will be retrieving )
 ```bash
 module load ncbi-blast
 module load db-ncbi